 The scope of this document is to provide DFID Nepal with an overview of relevant methods and accepted standards for assessing the seismic vulnerability of buildings, and particularly hospitals and medical facilities that constitute the Nepalese portfolio.
-This includes reinforced concrete and masonry buildings of various structural and geometrical characteristics.
-This report aims to describe in a simple yet scientific way the existing seismic vulnerability methods, in order to be understood by non-seismic-specialist civil engineers.
+This includes reinforced concrete and masonry buildings of various structural and geometrical characteristics.which policies and interventions or approaches have been successful in fostering compliance with legitimate land tenure rights and what impact these strategies have had on development outcomes.

 The report reviews the state-of-the-art procedures that are currently implemented within the vulnerability assessment framework.
 The advantages and limitations of each method are discussed, taking into account their suitability for the Nepalese hospitals and medical facilities stock.